 I don’t have an air fryer what are my options for making schnitzel?

 An air fryer pork schnitzel does do a fine job, but don’t feel obligated.
-If you don’t have an air fryer, then you can also bake or pan fry it as well.
+If you don’t have an air fryer, then you can also bake it in the oven or pan fry it.

 Baked Breaded Boneless Pork Chops